Vietnam Colony: Plot

-Over time, Swami befriends the colony members and tries to get an overview of the situation.
+Over time, Krishnamoorthy befriends the colony members and tries to get an overview of the situation.
 He finds out that the proprietor is a man named Moosa Settu and that his mentally ill mother, Suhra Bai, lives in the colony.
 He wins Suhra Bai's trust with his kindness and compassion.
-Suhra Bai tells Swami that Moosa Settu took her money and drove her out due to his greed, and left the colony in shambles.
+Suhra Bai tells Krishnamoorthy that Moosa Settu took her money and drove her out due to his greed, and left the colony in shambles.
 Moreover, she knows that the criminal leaders demand monthly payments from the colony's residents so that they don't kill anyone.
-Swami realizes that the colony members aren't so bad after all, so he tries to help them a little bit by improving the infrastructure of the colony.
+Krishnamoorthy realizes that the colony members aren't so bad after all, so he tries to help them a little bit by improving the infrastructure of the colony.
 He gains the trust of the colony residents and even the gangsters.
-Swami becomes confident that he can relocate the colony peacefully.
+Krishnamoorthy becomes confident that he can relocate the colony peacefully.

-Swami begins his plan by striking a deal with his bosses to give the colony residents a large amount of land with houses to which they can relocate, and puts up a show of negotiation in front of the colony to make them agree to the plan.
+Krishnamoorthy begins his plan by striking a deal with his bosses to give the colony residents a large amount of land with houses to which they can relocate, and puts up a show of negotiation in front of the colony to make them agree to the plan.
 In a large pep talk, he convinces the colony that they can get whatever they want if they are united.
 In the least unexpected time, Suhra Bai becomes adamant, saying that she cannot leave the land that she inherited from her father.
 Ravuthar kicks her in a fit of rage, and she dies the next day.
 Swami sets out to find Moosa Settu to perform his mother's last rites.
-To Swami's surprise, he finds Advocate Thomas living in Moosa Settu's bungalow.
+To Krishnamoorthy's surprise, he finds Advocate Thomas living in Moosa Settu's bungalow.
 Even more surprising, he finds the now homeless Moosa Settu at the local madrasa and makes him perform his mother's last rites.

-Swami realizes that the company that he works for is trying to illegally demolish the land.
-However, his timing fell a little short; the colony finds out that Swami was on the company's side, and tries to oust him.
+Krishnamoorthy realizes that the company that he works for is trying to illegally demolish the land.
+However, his timing fell a little short; the colony finds out that Krishnamoorthy was on the company's side, and tries to oust him by attacking him until he picks up a knife and fends them off.
 Swami confesses and vows to fight for the colony's justice.
-Unni admires Swami's bravery and slowly falls in love with him.
+Unni admires Krishnamoorthy's bravery and slowly falls in love with him.
 The goons are now on the company's side, as they have been asked to vacate the colony in exchange for a large sum of money.
-In the end, Swami fights down Ravuthar, and keeps the colony intact.
+The goons attack Krishnamoorthy but he fights them back.
+The colony residents then come out and beat up the goons and Advocate Thomas.
+The films ends happy as the colony residents praise Krishnamoorthy for his heroism and he leaves for home and Unnimol sneaks away with him ending the movie.